simone98dm/lazy-trainer-fe/README.md

 # Lazy trainer

-Lazy-Trainer, is a web app that simplifies the approach to physical activity for those who are not particularly lazy🤓
+Lazy-Trainer, is a web app that simplifies the approach to physical activity for those who are particularly lazy🤓

 Through your account, you will be able to see and interact with your circuit and keep track of individual activities during execution.